Davest9496/Davest9496/README.md

 # Hi, I'm Dave Ejezie 👋

 CompTIA A+, ITIL 4, and MS-900 certified IT professional with active hands-on experience across managed IT services, Microsoft 365 administration, AWS infrastructure, and enterprise ITSM workflows.
-Currently providing IT support and cloud infrastructure services to three live SME clients through KDV Lab — deploying and managing Microsoft 365 tenants, administering Active Directory, and running first-line incident response across cloud and on-premises environments.
+Currently providing IT support with Power to Connect (Volunteering) and hands-on deploying and managing Microsoft 365 tenants, administering Active Directory, and running first-line incident response across cloud and on-premises environments via HomeLab setup and M365 trial Account.

-Background spans fullstack JavaScript development (AWS, Node.js, PostgreSQL) and enterprise IT-adjacent operations — including daily ServiceNow incident management, Genetec CCTV and electronic access control administration at Deluxe, a global media company.
-Active scripting capability in Python and Bash.
-Built and maintain SmartDesk247, a multi-tenant SaaS workforce management platform deployed on live AWS infrastructure.
-AD DS home lab documented on GitHub.

 Seeking a 1st-line service desk or MSP engineer role in London.
-Available immediately.
-MD-102 (Microsoft Endpoint Administrator) in progress.
+CompTIA Network+ in progress.
 Portfolio and lab documentation: duejezie.dev

 ---